 Google has been pushing its automated solutions more and more over the past few years.
-From automated bidding solutions to responsive ads, Google really wants advertisers to avoid the manual work and focus on high-level stuff.
+From automated bidding solutions to responsive ads, Google really wants advertisers to avoid manual work and focus on high-level.

 Table of Contents:

 Smart Shopping uses machine learning to optimize campaigns in time and performance.
 The process through which Google chooses when and where to show your ads is 100% automated.

 There are no targets, audiences or placements to be set.
 The system shows the right products in the right place at the right time.
 It also decides about the targeted audience.
 Those decisions are based on the chances the ads have to convert into sales.